sairabbas/2Do/README.md

 Alternative method is to use pycharm.
 Then run the command on the terminal in PyCharm:

     flask run

+A url will be created for you to run locally on your computer, use this url on your web browser:

+    Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

 Register yourself as a user and start using 2Do!

+## How to verify features:

+### Register

+To access the application a user must register themselves.
+By clicking the sign up now button on the bottom sign in page will redirect them to the register page.
+Users can register as a new user with a username, password, and an email.

+### Login

+After registering as a user, users can login in with the same credentials.
+This can allow the users to access the app with their finished and unfinished tasks lists, associated with their account.

+### Create a Task

+On the top right corner there is a create a task tab, which will redirect you to a page to add a new task                  with a title, content description, and due date.
+Creating a task will add the task to the users 'unfinished tasks' list.

+### Edit a task

+On clicking the edit a task link on an exisiting task user can edit the description, content, and notification date.